 - Working temperature ranges from 200°K to 2400°K. This causes fast corrosion of components.

-Thanks for reading about MHD generator working principle.
+Thanks for reading about MHD generator working principle and mhd power generation.

 - MHD Generator Working Principle

 - Wind Power Plant Working Advantages | Disadvantages

 - Concentrating Solar Collector Types | Power Plants